Dios-Malone/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that max pooling was done between each convolution layer.
+To combat the overfitting, I modified the model so that a dropout layer was added between the fully connected layers.

 The final step was to run the simulator to see how well the car was driving around track one.
 There was one spot where the vehicle fell off the track.
 It was a place having a mud side-road.
 To improve the driving behavior in this case, I recorded some more training data at this place and continue training the model with the additional data.